 Expert Mechanics, Advanced Equipment

-For starter, battery, and alternator issues, you can count on Englewood’s trusted mechanics at Thompson Automotive.
+For starter, battery, and alternator issues, you can count on Littleton’s trusted mechanics at Thompson Automotive.
 Here, every vehicle we care for gets the repairs or services that are perfectly suited to the make, model, and mileage.
 Because we specialize in imports like Subaru, Honda, Toyota and Mitsubishi, we can match your specific vehicle with the manufacturer-recommended services relevant to your battery, starter, alternator, and more.
 In this way, we distinguish ourselves from competitors who say they’re expert mechanics yet they lack the unique knowledge of select vehicle manufacturers.

 Have a question about the starting or charging system in your car, truck, van, or SUV?
 Ask us!
 Our service technicians have received the training necessary to diagnose, service, and repair virtually any modern automotive electrical system.
 If you’re unsure about the health of the starting and charging system in your vehicle, bring it in to Thompson Automotive for a thorough evaluation.